 In addition to a physical examination, the following tests may be used to diagnose eosinophilic leukemia:

 Blood tests.
 The diagnosis of eosinophilic leukemia begins with a test called a complete blood count (CBC), which measures the number of different types of cells in a person's blood.
 If the blood contains many eosinophils (see criteria above), eosinophilic leukemia is suspected.

 Bone marrow biopsy and aspiration.
 These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and liquid part.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) to determine the number and type of abnormal cells.
 A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block awareness of pain) may be used.

 Molecular testing.
-Your doctor may recommend running laboratory tests on the leukemia cells to identify specific genes, proteins, and other factors unique to the leukemia.
+Your doctor may recommend running laboratory tests on the eosinophils to identify specific genes, proteins, and other factors unique to the leukemia.
 If many eosinophils are found, a molecular genetic analysis should be done to test for a mutation that makes an abnormal protein known as FIP1-like-1/platelet-derived growth factor alpha.
-Immunophenotyping is the examination of the proteins on the surface of the leukemia cells and helps the doctor to confirm the exact type of leukemia.
+Immunophenotyping is the examination of the proteins on the surface of the leukemia cells and helps the doctor confirm the exact type of leukemia.
 Cytogenetics is the examination of the leukemia cells for chromosome (long strand of genes) abnormalities.
-It also helps the doctor confirm the diagnosis and may help to determine the person's prognosis (chance of recovery).
+It also helps the doctor confirm the diagnosis and may help to determine the person’s prognosis (chance of recovery).
 Results of these tests will also help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment).